mmarbout/micompleteV2/README.md

 # micompleteV2
-updated version of micomplete that allow to use Biopython v1.80 or higher
+updated version of micomplete that allow to be compatible with the lateste version of MetaTOR and to use Biopython v1.80 or higher

 the original package can be found here <https://bitbucket.org/evolegiolab/micomplete/>